coderside/CoderSide/README.rst

  - Server Send Event (Event Stream)
  - Websocket

 | I don't need websocket in my case.
-Websocket is bidirectional.
+Websocket is bidirectional (moreover, we can't be annoyed by proxy).
 | Long pooling is unidirectional, works with old browser but not efficient at all.
 | Server Sent Event is unidirectional, works with modern browsers, and efficient.